TurkeyTickle/tt-stack/README.md

 - `.editorconfig` (EditorConfig configuration) - Enforces consistent indenting and line endings with the help of the EditorConfig VSCode extension (included in [recommended extensions](<#Recommended Extensions>))
 - `biome.json` (Biome configuration) - Automatically formats and lints code with the help of the Biome VSCode extension (included in [recommended extensions](<#Recommended Extensions>))
 - `postcss.config.cjs` (PostCSS configuration) - Required by Mantine and defines responsive breakpoint CSS variables.
 These can be modified based on project needs.
-- `tsr.config.json` (TanStack Router Vite extension configuration) - While the Vite dev server is running and watching for file changes (`pnpm run dev`), the TanStack Router Vite extension watches the `src/routes` directory for changes and automatically regenerates the `src/route-tree.gen.ts` file.
+- `tsr.config.json` (TanStack Router Vite extension configuration) - While the Vite dev server is running and watching for file changes (`bun run dev`), the TanStack Router Vite extension watches the `src/routes` directory for changes and automatically regenerates the `src/route-tree.gen.ts` file.
 This generated file defines all page routes for the application, and provides type-safety for route paths.
 See the [routing section](#Routing) for more information on the file-based routing approach.
 - `tsconfig.json` and `tsconfig.vite.json` (TypeScript configuration) - Defines several settings that are required for Vite/React, but also includes TypeScript strictness rules.
 A full list of rules and what they mean can be found [here](https://www.typescriptlang.org/tsconfig).
 - `vite.config.ts` (Vite configuration) - Contains build settings and extensions like the TanStack Router extension mentioned above.
 - `.env`, `env.dev`, `.env.uat`, `.env.prod` (dotenv configuration) - Vite uses these files to provide different sets of environment variables to the app based on the environment the app is running in.
 See the [Vite Env documentation](https://vitejs.dev/guide/env-and-mode) for more info.
 All custom environment variables should be added to the `src/env.d.ts` file, which provides type-safety for these environment variables throughout the rest of the application.